gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 ```

 So we can see that almost all outputs changed slightly, and for some cases (approx. $1\%$) this resulted in a new output label.
-This is not suprising based on the maximum change values, just imagine a 3 class case where these are the original values:
+This is not surprising based on the maximum change values, just imagine a 3 class case where these are the original values:
 $[0.3, 0.34, 0.36]$ (label would be *2*) and after the modification it's: $[0.3, 0.351, 0.349]$ (where label is *1*).

 # Conclusion